Lilianada/Lilyslab/Content/writings/why-i-write.md

 I write for myself but I do it in public because it helps me to stay accountable and stay consistent...

-**Quotes**
-1. "Words are the atomic unit of the internet." - David Perell
-2. "The internet is the library we always dreamed of.
-It’s a place to learn, network, and connect with experts." - David Perell
-3. "Re-writing is re-thinking.
-It’s the best single best way to sharpen your ideas." - David Perell
+> Re-writing is re-thinking.
+It’s the best single best way to sharpen your ideas. - David Perell
-4. "Writing is like weightlifting for the brain.
-Just as you’ll improve your food diet if you start cooking, you’ll improve your information diet if you start writing." - David Perell
-5. "The faintest power is sharper than the brightest brain" - Chinese proverb

 **References**
 1. [Guide on writing](https://www.julian.com/guide/write/ideas)